polterguy/phosphorusfive/README.md

 ![alt screenshot](main-p5-screenshot-2.png)

-Notice, Phosphorus Five comes with an integrated _"AppStore"_ out of the box, which allows you to create your own Bazars, where you distribute your apps and components, either for a fee, or as Open Source projects.
-This approach, makes it extremely modularized, allowing you to incrementally create your systems, allowing its users to automatically choose to upgrade theirs, as you create new versions of your projects.
+Notice, Phosphorus Five comes with an integrated _"AppStore"_ out of the box, which allows you to create your own Bazars, where you distribute your apps and components, either for a fee, or as open source projects.
+This approach, makes it extremely modularized, allowing you to incrementally create your systems, allowing its users to automatically choose to upgrade theirs, as you create new versions of your projects, or create additional app, and/or components.

+Please refer to [the Bazar](core/p5.webapp/modules/bazar/) to see how this part of P5 works.
+However, everything is open source, and you can actually host your Bazar, without any other requirements but being able to publicly distribute a simple Hyperlambda file, on some web server somewhere.
+This parts of P5 is also extremely secure, only allowing installations of modules that have been cryptographically signed, with a trusted PGP key.
+Making it very hard for a malicious adversary to being able to execute malicious code on your user's installations.

 ## Hyperlambda